 3D modeling is the process of developing a mathematical, wireframe representation of any three dimensional object, called a 3D model via specialized software.

 In computer graphics, antialiasing is a software technique for diminishing jaggies (stairstep-like lines) that should be smooth.
 Jaggies occur because the output device, the monitor or printer, doesn’t have a high enough resolution to represent a smooth line.
-Antialiasing reduces the prominence of jaggies surrounding the stairsteps with intermediate shades of gray (for gray-scaling devices) or color (for color devices).
+Antialiasing reduces the prominence of jaggies by surrounding the stairsteps with intermediate shades of gray (for gray-scaling devices) or color (for color devices).

 Application of Computer Graphics

 i) Computer-Aided Design for engineering and architectural systems etc.

 Objects maybe displayed in a wireframe outline form.
 Multi-window environment is also favored for producing various zooming scales and views.
 Animations are useful for testing performance.

 ii) Presentation Graphics

 To produce illustrations which summarize various kinds of data.
 Except 2D, 3D graphics are good tools for reporting more complex data.